Legacy-Edition-Minigames/Minigames/README.md

 * For Linux users, run linux.sh.
 You might need to run chmod +x linux.sh before you have permission to run it.

-* Once you have started the server, you must op the user that will be the host with /op username

 ### Connecting

 * For you, the user hosting the server, connect to the address `localhost` in Multiplayer